Efficient privacy loss accounting for subsampling and random allocation: Numerical Results

 \ifconferencemode The privacy-utility trade-off was additionally investigated in \citep[Appendix H]{FS25} in a synthetic setting.
 Specifically, a dataset $\dataset \in \{0,1\}^{n}$ is sampled i.i.d. from a Bernoulli distribution with expectation $p \in [0,1]$, at each iteration, the algorithm reports a noisy sum of the elements in the corresponding subset $\out_{i}$, and the estimated expectation $\hat{p} \coloneqq \frac{1}{n} \sum_{i \in [t]} \out_{i}$ is compared to the true value of $p$.
 Their results were based on weaker analytical bounds for random allocation and showed that in some settings Poisson sampling has an advantage due to tighter privacy analysis.
-Our new bounds demonstrate that random allocation achieves higher accuracy for all privacy settings considered in their example.
-Full experimental settings and results can be found in App.~\ref{apd:expRes}. \else This phenomenon was additionally demonstrated in \citet[Appendix H]{FS25} using a toy example to compare the privacy-utility tradeoff of the Poisson and allocation schemes, where the mean of a dataset of size $n$ is estimated using a $n$-steps scheme.
-In the one-dimensional setting a dataset $\dataset \in \{0,1\}^{n}$ is sampled iid from a Bernoulli distribution with expectation $p \in [0,1]$, at each iteration, the algorithm reports a noisy sum of the elements in the corresponding subset $\out_{i}$, and the estimated expectation is $\hat{p} \coloneqq \frac{1}{n} \sum_{i \in [t]} \out_{i}$ is compared to the true value of $p$.
-In the multi-dimensional setting all but one coordinates are fixed to $0$, so changing the dimension only influence the scale of the added noise.
+Our new bounds demonstrate that random allocation achieves higher accuracy for all privacy settings considered in their example (Fig. \ref{fig:utility_comparison}). \else This phenomenon was additionally demonstrated in \citet[Appendix H]{FS25} using a toy example to compare the privacy-utility tradeoff of the Poisson and allocation schemes, where the mean of a dataset of size $n$ is estimated using an $n$-step scheme.
+In the one-dimensional setting a dataset $\dataset \in \{0,1\}^{n}$ is sampled i.i.d. from a Bernoulli distribution with expectation $p \in [0,1]$, at each iteration, the algorithm reports a noisy sum of the elements in the corresponding subset $\out_{i}$, and the estimated expectation $\hat{p} \coloneqq \frac{1}{n} \sum_{i \in [t]} \out_{i}$ is compared to the true value of $p$.
+In the multi-dimensional setting all but one coordinates are fixed to $0$, so changing the dimension only influences the scale of the added noise.

 Using their analytical bound they derived an upper bound on the scale of the noise required to achieve some fixed privacy level using the two schemes.
 They have shown the tradeoff between the accuracy degradation resulting from the small increase in noise scale required for the allocation scheme relative to Poisson, and the one induced by the additional sampling noise of the Poisson sampling.
 Using our new analysis, this tradeoff no longer holds, as the random allocation scheme requires slightly \emph{lower} level of noise, resulting in higher level of accuracy in all settings.
 Full experimental settings can be found in Appendix \ref{apd:expRes}. \fi \begin{movable}{mov:utility_comparison}{}